joetricot/Git_Lesson_1B/star_wars_cli.md

 Working in the command line is a key skill to develop as a programmer.
 It's a big break from what you're used to, and practice makes (eventually) perfect.
 Let's explore the Star Wars narrative using the command line!

-Please RECORD your commands underneath each bullet point in this markdown.

-If you need a refresher on the command line, check out the [CodeCademy course](https://www.codecademy.com/learn/learn-the-command-line).
-You should only do "Navigating the File System" and "Viewing and Changing the File System".

 ## "A New Hope"
 ### Act I